. Hydration Hacks for Diabetes: Refreshing and Blood Sugar-Friendly Sugar Free Drinks

 However, it’s crucial to also keep in mind the following:

-• Caffeine sensitivity: Limiting caffeine intake is important to avoid adverse reactions like anxiety or sleep disturbances.
+• Caffeine sensitivity: Limiting caffeine intake is important to avoid anxiety or sleep disturbances.

 • Artificial sweeteners: The long-term effects of artificial sweeteners on overall health are still being studied and should be consumed in moderation.